Ajendra Bahadur Singh

 Vice Admiral Ajendra Bahadur Singh, PVSM, AVSM, VSM, ADC is a former flag officer of the Indian Navy.
 He last served as the Flag Officer Commanding-in-Chief (FOC-in-C), Western Naval Command from 29 November 2021 succeeding Vice Admiral R. Hari Kumar on his elevation.
 Previously, he served as the Flag Officer Commanding-in-Chief (FOC-in-C), Eastern Naval Command of the Indian Navy.
-He assumed the position on 1 March 2021 after the appointment of Vice Admiral Atul Kumar Jain as the is the Vice Chief of Defence Staff.
+He assumed the position on 1 March 2021 after the appointment of Vice Admiral Atul Kumar Jain as the Vice Chief of the Defence Staff.
 He was the Deputy Chief of Integrated Defence Staff (Doctrine Organisation Training) and served Chief of Staff, Western Naval Command prior to this appointment.

 Early life and education

 Singh is an alumnus of National Defence Academy, Pune and Defence Services Staff College, Wellington.
-He did his schooling from UP Sainik School Lucknow.
+He did his schooling from Uttar Pradesh Sainik School, Lucknow.
 He was awarded the Scudder Medal for standing first in the course at University of Madras during his course at DSSC.
 He also has a master's degree in Global security from Cranfield University, United Kingdom.